 Dog meat is consumed for superstition, ritual, cultural and medicinal purposes in about 20 African countries.
 Nigeria is the largest dog consumer in the continent, where they believe the meat cures malaria and boosts libido.
-Among other dog-eating countries in Africa include Burkina Faso, Ghana, Liberia, Central Africa Republic, Republic of Congo, and Liberia.
+Other dog-eating African countries include Burkina Faso, Ghana, Liberia, Central Africa Republic, Republic of Congo, and Liberia.

 Dog Meat Consumption in Australia

 Dog consumption in Australia isn’t explicitly illegal in most territories and states, except in South Australia, where it’s definitively prohibited to slaughter and eat dogs.
 Nevertheless, cat and dog meat sale is not permitted under various statutes which govern the production of meat all over Australia.